SteveALee/fullmeasure-blog/source/_posts/hardware-fix.md

 ![Dismantled KB80 showing the spring reverb unit, amp and speaker](/images/spring-reverb.jpg)

 It seems I was rather too keen to dismantle it all as the problem turned out to be a dirty connection between the phono socket on the lead from the reverb unit and the socket on the amp PCB.
+You ca nsee these as the red and white connectors at the top right of the photograph.
 But if I had just used the multi meter after whipping the amp out of the cab I would have missed all that extra fun :)